- 1 10×10 German Volume Training (GVT) Workout

 Don’t expect to get stronger, but do expect to develop bigger muscles and superior muscular mass.

 Injury and illness due to not enough rest or nutrients are quite common so make sure you respect this workout and adapt your lifestyle to accommodate for the extra energy required to complete it.

 If you enjoy new workouts and haven’t tried GVT then it’s definitely something to give a go.

-Let us know your thoughts and ideas of German Volume Training in the comments below.
+Let us know your thoughts and ideas on German Volume Training.
 We’d love to hear how you get on.